 Sloansville in Schoharie County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 45.423′ N, 74° 19.89′ W. Marker is in Sloansville, New York, in Schoharie County.
-Marker is at the intersection of Great Western Turnpike (U.S. 20) and Briggs Road, on the right when traveling east on Great Western Turnpike.
+42° 44.775′ N, 74° 19.596′ W. Marker is in Sloansville, New York, in Schoharie County.
+Marker is on New York State Route 30A, on the right when traveling north.
+The marker is beside the Sloansville Valley Cemetery.
 Touch for map.
-The Sloansville Marker is a short distance west of intersection of Route 20 and 30A & 162.
 Marker is in this post office area: Sloansville NY 12160, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Indian Stone Heap (approx. 0.3 miles away); Site Of Encampment (approx. 0.8 miles away); Schoharie Junction (approx. 2.6 miles away); Site of Block House (approx. 3.3 miles away); Birthplace of George Westinghouse (approx. 3.3 miles away); The Presbyterian Church Esperance, NY (approx. 3.6 miles away); Methodist Episcopal Church (approx. 3.8 miles away); Esperance Witch (approx. 3.9 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Sloansville (approx. 0.8 miles away); Indian Stone Heap (approx. 1.1 miles away); Schoharie Junction (approx. 1.8 miles away); Central Bridge (approx. 2˝ miles away); Daniel W. Jenkins (approx. 2˝ miles away); Site of Block House (approx. 2.6 miles away); Birthplace of George Westinghouse (approx. 2.6 miles away); Tavern (approx. 2.8 miles away).
 Touch for a list and map of all markers in Sloansville.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 18, 2010, by Howard C. Ohlhous of Duanesburg, New York.
-This page has been viewed 530 times since then.
-Photos: 1, 2, 3, 4. submitted on June 18, 2010, by Howard C. Ohlhous of Duanesburg, New York. • Kevin W. was the editor who published this page.
+This page was last revised on November 28, 2019.
+It was originally submitted on June 17, 2010, by Howard C. Ohlhous of Duanesburg, New York.
+This page has been viewed 1,240 times since then and 31 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on June 17, 2010, by Howard C. Ohlhous of Duanesburg, New York. • Bill Pfingsten was the editor who published this page.